CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-3-azure-arc-data-services/readme.md

 ## What is Azure Arc?
 For customers who want to simplify complex and distributed environments across on-premises, edge, and multi-cloud, [Azure Arc](https://azure.microsoft.com/services/azure-arc/) enables the deployment of Azure services anywhere and extends Azure management to any infrastructure.
 Azure Arc helps you accelerate innovation across hybrid and multi-cloud environments and provides the following benefits to your organization:
-   * **Gain central visibility, operations, and compliance** – Standardize visibility, operations, and compliance across a wide range of resources and locations by extending the Azure control plane.
-Right from Azure, you can easily organize, govern, and secure Windows, Linux, SQL Servers, and Kubernetes clusters across datacenters, edge, and multi-cloud.
+   * **Secure and govern your infrastructure and apps anywhere** – Standardize visibility, operations, compliance and manage across a wide range of resources including Windows and Linux, SQL Server, Kubernetes cluster, Azure services.
+      * Perform virtual machine (VM) lifecycle management for your Azure Stack HCI , VMware, and System Center VMM environments from a centralized location.
+      * Meet governance and compliance standards for apps, infrastructure, and data with Azure Policy.
+      * Easily enroll in additional Azure services such as Azure Monitor, Microsoft Defender for Cloud, and updates.
+      * Learn more about hybrid and multicloud management in the [Microsoft Cloud Adoption Framework for Azure](https://aka.ms/adopt/hybrid).
-   * **Build Cloud native apps anywhere, at scale** – Centrally code and deploy applications confidently to any Kubernetes distribution in any location.
-Accelerate development by using best in class application services with standardized deployment, configuration, security, and observability.
+   * **Build cloud-native apps anywhere, at scale** – Centrally code and deploy applications confidently to any Kubernetes distribution in any location.
+      * Bring DevOps practices anywhere and build iteratively.
+      * Get up and running immediately with your existing tools and practices including GitHub, Terraform, and Visual Studio.
+      * Reduce errors with consistent policy-driven app deployment and cluster operations at scale from source control and templates.
+      * Write to the same application service APIs that can run consistently on premises, across multiple clouds, and in edge environments using Kubernetes.
+      * Save time and reduce admin tasks by using purpose-built Azure application and data services in your architecture.
-   * **Run Azure data services anywhere** – Flexibly use cloud innovation where you need it by deploying Azure services anywhere.
+   * **Run Azure data and machine learning services anywhere** – Flexibly use cloud innovation where you need it by deploying Azure services anywhere.
 Implement cloud practices and automation to deploy faster, consistently, and at scale with always-up-to-date Azure Arc-enabled services.
+      * Deploy Azure Arc–enabled Azure SQL and PostgreSQL (in preview) on any Kubernetes distribution and on any cloud.
+      * Work faster with Azure turnkey application services such as Web Apps, Functions, and Logic Apps across clouds, datacenters, and at the edge.
+      * Get started in minutes with one-click deployment of the managed machine learning add-on, and train models on any Kubernetes cluster with Azure Machine Learning.
+      * Take advantage of elastic scale, consistent on-premises and multicloud management, and cloud-style billing models.

 ![](images/arcdiagramm.png)